timm/ezr/roadmap.md

 - Faster, fuel effecient cars  are easier to sell.
 Hence `Acc+` (maximize acceleration) and `Mpg+` (maximize miles per gallon).

-The rows of this table are sorted by the distance of each row to some mythical best car with least weight, most acceleration and miles per hour.
+The rows of this table are sorted by  _distance to heaven_; i.e the distance of each row to some mythical best car with least weight, most acceleration and miles per hour.
 Those rows are then divided into a _smallN_ best rows (the first three rows) and rest (the other rows).